luanaftrindade/luanaftrindade/README.md

 ## let's connect!
 📧 Interested in connecting or discussing opportunities?
 Feel free to drop me a line at luanatrindade.dev@gmail.com 📬 Aaaand... feel free to explore my repositories too.
 Yes, I'm doing a lot of simple games...
-It's one of my new ways to spend time.
+It's one of my new favorite ways to spend time.
 Happy coding! 🚀✨

 ## tools I've worked with
 <p align= left>